equanimittyy/cw_mapping_validator/readme.txt

 # Workflow
 1. Use PFM/RPFM to export the land_unit db's from Attila as .tsv, and place in the "attila_exports" folder.
-You will need to rename the .tsv's to ensure you don't overwrite it when you repeat it for each of the Attila mod sources.
+You will need to rename the .tsv's to ensure you don't overwrite it when you repeat it for each of the Attila sources for unit keys.